Training for Ministry

 Once candidates for ministry have successfully completed the enquiry and assessment process, they will undertake a comprehensive programme of training and formation.

-This comprises of three strands; academic requirements, a conference programme and a series of practical placements.
+This comprises three strands: academic requirements, a conference programme, and a series of practical placements.

 Let us take you through the training process, step by step

 Training for Church of Scotland ministry has a number of demanding components that help in the process of training and formation.

 At an initial course meeting, we will advise what additional academic training you require, depending on previous qualifications and experience.

 Our academic partners include world-leading universities: Edinburgh, Glasgow, St Andrews, Aberdeen, and Highland Theological College.
 Alongside the rigorous academic training modules, you will take part in residential conferences and schools run by our Education Team, where you will develop well-being strategy, pastoral care, serving sacraments, preaching, and church law.

 During your studies you will also attend small groups known as Ministry Training Network, which helps cement your learning and experience in formation.

 - Study for Bachelor of Divinity

 - If you already have a theology degree, complete a post-graduate course

 - Practical work experience in a congregation or alongside a chaplain